workshopper/javascripting/problems/introduction/problem.md

 ---
-# JAVASCRIPTING
+# INTRODUCTION

-Navigate the menu with the arrow keys.
-Choose a level with the return key.

-To see all `javascripting` commands, choose the `HELP` option from the menu.

-## The first challenge
+Create a folder for this workshop.

+Run this command, renaming the folder or changing the path however you need:

+`mkdir javascripting`

+Change directory into the `javascripting` folder:

+`cd javascripting`

 Create a file named `introduction.js`.

-Add this text:
+Add this text to the file:

 ```js
 console.log('hello');
 ```

-Next, check to see if your program is correct by running this command:
+Check to see if your program is correct by running this command:

 `javascripting verify introduction.js`

+---

+> **Need help?**
+> View the README for this workshop: github.com/sethvincent/javascripting

 ---